 ``Working with fine wine for the whole of my career has introduced me to many people who care passionately about the ingredients and provenance of their food and drink.
-So many of us have become ‘foodies’ and yet, though we all use extra virgin olive oil as a cooking staple and a dressing, the oil available on the high street is most often below acceptable standards in terms of quality and also health benefits.
-Our mission is to change the way you buy your extra virgin olive oil by sending it directly from the Frantoio in Italy immediately after it has been pressed to offer you as much pleasure and benefit as you get from a mid-summer tomato or a fine glass of wine.
+So many of us have become food centric and yet, though we all use extra virgin olive oil as a cooking staple and a dressing, the oil available on the high street is most often below acceptable standards in terms of quality and also health benefits.
+Our mission is to change the way you buy your extra virgin olive oil by sending it directly from the Frantoio in Italy immediately after it has been milled to offer you as much pleasure and benefit as you get from a mid-summer tomato or a fine glass of wine.
 This completely guarantees the provenance, the freshness and the quality.
 Put olive oil centre stage in your kitchen”

 Frantoi are mills where the olives are turned into oil.
 There are thousands scattered all over the major olive regions of Italy and a quick look inside reveals a very broad range of approaches to this art.
-We have sought out what we consider to be the absolute best in terms of quality and approach in the six classic olive oil regions of Italy (from North to South: Garda, Liguria, Tuscany, Umbria, Puglia and Sicily).
+We have sought out what we consider to be the absolute best in terms of quality and approach across 11 classic olive oil regions of Italy (from North to South: Garda, Friuli, Liguria, Romagna, Tuscany, Umbria, Le Marche, Campania, Calabria, Puglia and Sicily).
 We have not only selected them based on the philosophy, equipment, hygiene and attention to detail in the mill, but also for their attitude to their olive groves and the environment as a whole.
 Each frantoio we work with farms organically and takes every reasonable measure to minimise their environmental footprint, by re-using waste elements and caring about their packaging.
 Where possible we work with family owned businesses, they have passed their tradition down through the generations and are true craftsmen.

 Importantly, the producers we work with own their own mill – this is a fundamental point for us and ensures complete quality control from tree to bottle.